 Along with these professional accomplishments, Kevin continues to remain active in the Georgia legal community.
 The President of the State Bar of Georgia appointed Kevin to sit on the editorial board for the Georgia Bar Journal, as well as the Committee on Professionalism.
 Kevin also sits on the editorial board for the Georgia Trial Lawyers Association.
-Kevin serves on the Board of Directors of the Atlanta Bar Association, Judicial Selection and Tenure Committee and is the Treasurer for the Litigation Section, which is the largest section of this organization.
+Kevin serves on the Board of Directors of the Atlanta Bar Association, Judicial Selection and Tenure Committee and is the Chairperson for the Litigation Section, which is the largest section of this organization.
 Kevin was inducted into the Lawyers Club of Atlanta and now serves on their Membership Committee.
 Kevin is a member of the St. Thomas More Society.
 Additionally, Kevin is part of the American Association for Justice, General Practice & Trial Law Section of the Georgia Bar, and a member of the DeKalb County Bar Association.

-During the early stages of his legal career, Kevin was appointed as the co-Newsletter Editor for the Young Lawyers Division of the State Bar of Georgia, graduated from the Leadership Academy, and held numerous leadership positions, such as serving on the board of directors and as a district representative.
+During the early stages of his legal career, Kevin held numerous leadership positions with the Young Lawyers Division for the State Bar of Georgia.
+He served on the board of directors and as a district representative.
 Kevin also graduated from the Leadership Academy.

 As a Georgia trial lawyer, Kevin recognizes that the legal profession extends well-beyond the courtroom.
 Kevin volunteers for Children’s Healthcare of Atlanta, Georgia Center for Child Advocacy, and Atlanta Volunteer Lawyers Foundation.
 Kevin is also part of the DeKalb County Office of Emergency Preparedness.
 Kevin sits on the Joseph T. Walker School’s Alumni Board of Directors and remains part of the Joseph T. Walker Society.
 Kevin routinely volunteers for the William Daniel Mock Trial Competition and the Georgia High School Mock Trial Program because those programs inspired Kevin to pursue a legal career as a trial lawyer.